socallinuxexpo/scale-network/openwrt/README.md

 ## Prereqs

-Make sure you have the prereq pkgs for the [LEDE Image Builder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder)
+Make sure you have the prereq pkgs for the [Openwrt Image Builder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder)

 If you are building images with templates you'll also need:
 * [gomplate](../README.md#requirements)